 Depending on the building works taking place an elevation will be required on the building faces that are being changed.
 For example, a rear extension may require both a rear elevation and a side elevation drawing.

 A roof plan is a view looking from overhead, and it details the arrangement of the roof layout.
-It will outline the arrangement of the roof and note where items such as the ridges, chimneys, eaves extents are.
+It will outline the arrangement of the roof as well as noting where items such as the ridges, chimneys, eaves extents are.
 Roof plans are useful for designers as the layout of a roof could impact a new construction such a loft conversion.
 Having a good idea of the roof’s specifications can help save money and avoid future problems as issues can be sorted prior to construction.

 Surveying a roof can be difficult due to access issues and not being able to see it from ground level.
 If this is the case then sometimes a roof plan will need to be assumed using internal measurements within the loft area.

 A site plan can be defined as a slightly simplified topographical survey.
 This will show your building in relation to important features such as property boundaries, other buildings on site, large trees etc. A site plan may also show where inspection chambers are and note their details, including invert levels and drain run directions.
 Sometimes it is crucial to know where your proposed development sits in regards to other features so issues like planning permission are nullified.